HubUser99/Project_Sound/README.md

 │                                                                                                              │
 └──────────────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

+#### Install libcurl

+1) First use command “ls /usr/include/curl” to identify that /usr/include/curl/ folder exists or not.

+2) If the folder doesn’t exist.
+Run “sudo apt-get update” to update the application list.

+3) Run “sudo apt-get install libcurl3” to install the libcurl3.

+4) Run “sudo apt-get install libcurl4-openssl-dev” to install the development API of libcurl4.

+#### Copy the project folder

 Copy the source files of the project to your local directory from the GitHub.
 Use link: https://github.com/HubUser99/Project_Sound.git